-Tizayuca is a small town in the state of Hidalgo.
-When the police arrived at the scene, they found 7 women and 4 men, all guests at the party, slashed to death under an awning the host had set up on his property.
+When the police arrived at the middle-class home in Tizayuca, a small town in the state of Hidalgo, the place had already been deserted.
+In the backyard, they found 7 women and 4 men, all lying on the pavement, slashed to death.
 Eleven bodies in total.
-Four children were found hiding in the bushes nearby, unable to speak.
+In the bushes nearby, they found four children, in severe trauma and unable to speak.

-The cops told reporters that it was a settling of scores.
-They said that most of the victims had criminal records.
-The party host, a man named Ruben, had served time in Barrientos prison for kidnapping, theft and other felonies.
+The cops told the reporters gathered outside that it was a settling of scores between criminals, and that most of the victims had served time for felonies.
+The party host, a man named Ruben, had only recently left Barrientos prison, where he was sent for kidnapping, theft and larceny.

-The kids later said that as the killers sliced off parts of each victim’s body, they remained perfectly silent, listening from their hiding spot.
+The kids later testified that as the killers sliced off parts of each victim’s body – their mothers and fathers – they didn’t move a bone, just listened intently from their hiding spot.

-In some ways, the recent surge in violence reminds me of my childhood in NY in the 1970s and 80s, when swathes of Brooklyn, Bronx and even Manhattan were still no-go zones.
-During that period, more than a dozen cops were still being taken down each year.
+In a few ways, the surge in violence reminds me of my childhood in the outer boroughs of NY in the 1970s and 80s, when swathes of Brooklyn, Bronx and even Manhattan were still no-go zones.
+During that time, more than a dozen cops were still being slaughtered each year.

-In Little Italy, Staten Island and Sheepshead Bay, not a week went by without news of a table-full of made men gunned down while dining on steamed mussels and linguine.
-Even an occasional dirty cop was involved.
+In Little Italy, Staten Island and Sheepshead Bay, not a week went by without news of a table-full of made-men gunned down while dining on heaping plates of steamed mussels and linguine.
+On occasion, even a dirty cop was involved.

-But cop killings were rare back then, not in small part due to the NYPD’s wrath on whatever tribe was responsible.
-In mafia-plagued NYC, hit men tried not to involve outsiders.
+But police killings were rare back then, not in small part due to the NYPD’s wrath on whoever was responsible.
+In those days, hit men tried not to involve outsiders.

-I used to eat noodles at that restaurant and clearly remember the front pages: 7 diners instantly killed, 12 others seriously wounded.
-That place never opened again.
+I used to eat noodles at that place.
+I still remember the front pages: 7 diners killed instantly, 12 others seriously wounded.
+The joint never opened again.

-I don’t know how much each birthday party hitman got paid for slashing those mothers and fathers to death in front of their kids.
-But I hope it was enough to pay for a nice long cruise in Acapulco, where they can slurp ice cold Coronas and look out at the water.
-Hopefully they won’t get too wasted to take notice of the families gathered by the shore, or think in passing about the kids they left alone in the world.
+I don’t know how much each hitman got paid for slashing those party-going mothers and fathers to death in front of their kids.
+Hopefully it was enough to pay for a long cruise in Acapulco, where they can slurp icy beers and peer out at the shore.
+Hopefully they won’t get too inebriated to take notice of the families gathered by the water, or think – if only in passing – about the kids they left alone in the world.

 That may or may not help.
 But how many others would clamor to fill their shoes?
 After all, these guys didn’t make the rules.
 They perform in-demand services, occupy a niche in the economic food chain.

-As the cops said, everybody involved in this tit-for-tat clearly knew what to expect.
-That’s what they meant when they told everyone that nearly every victim had a criminal record.
+As the cops said, everybody involved in this tit-for-tat knew what to expect.
+That’s what they meant when they told everyone gathered outside that the victims involved were all criminals.

 That’s how the game is played.
 Ruben and all the others knew that.